ft-interactive/g-yAxisLinear/README.md

 	.call(currentFrame);
 ```

-The tick text is then positioned on the outside of the current frame plot area.
-This way the width of the current frame can still be used to correctly define the .range() values of an x axis.
-If you gave your ticks aligned to the left then the .plot left hand margin should be ammended
+The tick text is then positioned on the outside of the current frame area.
+This way the width of the .plot object can still be used to correctly define the .range() values of an x axis.
+If ticks are aligned to the left then the .plot left hand margin should be ammended

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/amendedPlot.png)

 ## API Reference